toyo213/brand-ring/wp-content/plugins/contact-form-pro/readme.txt

 * NEW : You can use JavaScript for the form validation with highlighting option

 == Upgrade Notice ==

+= V2.0.2 =
+We updated all functionality for wordpress 4.2.1.
+The French language file is updated.

 = V2.0.1 =
 Error with option name when Contact Form Multi plugin is activated was fixed.
 Plugin performance was improved.
 BWS plugins section was updated.